aknuds1/chuckjs/README.md

 # ChuckJS

-JavaScript (CoffeeScript) parser for the ChucK language.
+JavaScript ([CoffeeScript](http://coffeescript.org/)) parser for the ChucK language.

 This project is just in its infancy at this stage, so do not expect working code yet.
-I've just begun work on implementing the parser through the Jison compiler generator, and I could really use some help in defining the grammar.
+I've just begun work on implementing the parser through the Jison compiler generator, and could really use some help in defining the grammar.

 ## Build

-In order to build the ChuckJS, you'll need an installation of [Node](http://nodejs.org/) along with [NPM](https://npmjs.org/).
+In order to build ChuckJS, you'll need an installation of [Node](http://nodejs.org/) along with [NPM](https://npmjs.org/).
 If you haven't already installed [Grunt](http://gruntjs.com), install it system-wide:

     npm install -g grunt-cli